Vyral/sandy-eagon-blog/_drafts/an-unexpected-but-welcome-summer-vacation.md

 I had dinner one night with my dear friend in Bellingham, and Don and I golfed up at **[Semiahmoo](http://www.semiahmoo.com/)**- it's gorgeous up there!
 With relaxing time around home, in nurseries, and at the golf course, I was rejuvenated when it was time to go back to work. **I was able to spend my time off at the places I love with the people I love: exactly what I needed.**

 I would love to how you're getting fun and relaxation this summer.
 Let me know!
-Or if you have any questions about real estate, give me a call, facebook message me or send me an email.
+Or if you have any questions about real estate, give me a call, Facebook message me or send me an email.
 I look forward to hearing from you.